 "Then let's go."
 She led him out of the transporter room.
 "First stop, the bridge."

 It was amazing really.
-A mixed fleet and Maquis crew.
+A mixed crew of Fleet and Maquis crw.
 One that had merged and worked together in a way the two had never managed in the Alpha Quadrant.
-But it wasn't just the Maquis that she had invited into her family.
-She had reformed Admiral Paris's son, allowed a hologram to explore his sentience, and provided a home for several aliens until they were ready to move on.
-He felt a pang of sorrow as he remembered her face when she had described Seven of Nine and her death.
+But it wasn't just the Maquis she'd invited into her family.
+She'd reformed Admiral Paris's son, allowed a hologram to explore his sentience, and provided a home for several aliens until they were ready to move on.
+He felt a pang of sorrow as he remembered her face when she'd described Seven of Nine and her death.
 He knew from personal experience how hard that was to live with.
 You had to forgive yourself.
 But this was one death that seemed to haunt Janeway beyond her ability to forgive herself.
-She felt guilty, she had told him, that she could never make it up to Chakotay, the former Borg's husband.
-He had met the man on the bridge.
+She felt guilty, she'd told him, that she could never make it up to Chakotay, the former Borg's husband.
+He'd met the man on the bridge.
 He did seem to carry a terrible sadness with him.
 But it couldn't all be her fault.
-She had taken on too much during her terrible quest to get home, had found it necessary to shoulder every burden.
+She'd taken on too much during her terrible quest to get home, had found it necessary to shoulder every burden.
 But she didn't have to anymore.

 He realized she was staring at him.
 "What?"